wellspringcp/wellspring/01-principles/01-principles.md

 ## The right to leave

-Citizens have a right to claim access to the "Right to leave" program.
-Indepagents who claim the Right to Leave shall not be allowed to return until they have paid back the debt incurred on their behalf to effectuate the program.
-While the indepagent is outside of the jurisdiction of `WS`, they shall not be chargeable for the debt.
-Upon leaving the jurisdiction as the final step of the Right to Leave program, the applicant loses citizenship.
+Citizens shall have a valid claim to the "Right to leave" program.
+Citizens who claim the Right to Leave shall not be allowed to return until they have paid back the debt incurred to effectuate the program on their behalf.
+While the ex-citizen is outside of the jurisdiction of `WS`, they shall not be chargeable for the debt.
+Upon leaving the jurisdiction as the final step of the Right to Leave program, the citizen loses citizenship.
 The right to leave program grants:

 - One way travel to a destination chosen by the applicant.
   - Should the applicant desire to relocate to a different domicile location during the 2 years, no new transportation coverage shall be offered or granted; however the accomodations funds will continue being paid according to the original schedule.